PRODUCTION OPERATOR I

 TE Connectivity's Manufacturing/Production Teams transform raw materials into finished goods and ensure component flow.
 They perform changeovers and setups according to production schedule, perform quality checks according to established processes and document the results as required by our quality procedures.
 Every team member is responsible for maintaining housekeeping and organization of the work area as well as following TE Connectivity's EH&S policies and procedures.

-The Production Operator will be working as part of a team in assembling medical device products while maintaining high quality / performance standards on all TE Connectivity products.
-PTFE Department.
+The Assembly Operator will be working as part of a team in assembling medical device products while maintaining high quality / performance standards on all TE Connectivity products.

 - Reads work orders, follows production drawings and sample assemblies, or receives verbal instructions regarding duties to be performed.